gaehlerm/SoftwareEngineering/README.md

 # 29. Good code

-This is an attempt to distillate a list of rules that allow you to judge the quality of code.
+This is an attempt to distille a list of rules that allow you to judge the quality of code.

 Here are some signs for good code: